 The mission of the Canton Symphony Orchestra is to perform and present orchestral music at the highest possible artistic level to enrich, entertain, educate, and challenge diverse audiences in a variety of settings.
 In doing so, we will serve our community, manage our resources responsibly, and be accountable to our donors, audiences, employees, and volunteers.

 In carrying out the Association’s mission to perform and present live orchestral music at the highest possible artistic level, the orchestra will perform both standard and contemporary repertoire, with a continued focus on presenting artists of diverse backgrounds.
-It will continue to commission new music and showcase established guest soloists and new young talent.
-It will provide service to American orchestras by offering its musicians experience in performing a wide range of repertoire, under the direction of conductors of high quality.
+It will continue to commission new music, showcase established guest soloists, and provide opportunities for new talent.
+It will provide service to American orchestras by offering its musicians experience in performing a wide range of repertoire under the direction of conductors of high quality.

 Classical music is a rich, vibrant genre that spans centuries, continents, and cultures.
 There is so much to appreciate and to discover.
 The MasterWorks series is the main reason why the Canton Symphony Orchestra exists as a nonprofit performing arts organization.
 We offer seven MasterWorks concerts every year to our community, exploring the vast orchestral music canon.

-The CSO performs traditional favorites, contemporary and new works, and showcase composers previously undiscovered or under-appreciated throughout history.
+The CSO performs traditional favorites, contemporary and new works, and showcases composers previously undiscovered or under-appreciated throughout history.

 The Canton Symphony Orchestra is dedicated to bringing supplemental music education to Stark county and beyond.
 We offer three education based concerts, Young People’s Concert, SymphonyLand, and Kinder Concert, in addition to a variety of community education programs.